 - Math—narrate how to work a concept just learned or tell about the living math book just read

-- Literature, history, science, geography, character, Bible—narrate the story in his own words
+- Literature, history, science, geography, character, Bible—narrate the story in your own words

-- Composer study—how did it make him feel, what did he like, what instruments did he hear, show an interpretive dance
+- Composer study—how did it make you feel, what did you like, what instruments did you hear, show an interpretive dance

 - Picture study—describe the picture, where are the people in the picture, what colors did the artist use